LuanThierry/LuanThierry/README.md

 :books:**always looking for something new**

 :smile:why programming?
->Why programming?
-To program is to devise a way to do such program!
+>To program is to devise a way to do such program!
 >Encourages you to practice creativity and bring your thoughts to life!

 ### connect with me: